About History Day

 National History Day is designed to help students learn to think like historians, exhibit their work in an authentic environment, and take ownership of their learning.

 Quote from Lynne M. O'Hara, Director of Programs, NHD

 Here are a few short videos that cover some of the essential components of a History Day project.
 They can help you brush up on preparing and refining your project.
 Enjoy!

 These short, introductory videos and accompanying worksheets can help you get started with your project.
 They discuss how and where to find sources, how and why to incorporate historical argument and student voice, and how an annotated bibliography should look and function.

 About the Theme

-The theme changes each year so students who do NHD every year will not repeat a theme.
-The themes are chosen to be broad enough to encourage investigation of topics ranging from local history to world history, and from ancient time to the recent past.
-Students need to being research with secondary sources to gain a broader context, then progress to finding primary sources, and finally make an argument about the effects of a topic in history.
+The theme changes yearly so students who do NHD every year will not repeat a theme.
+The themes are intentionally broad to encourage investigation of topics ranging from local to global, and from ancient time to the recent past.
+Students need to begin their research with secondary sources to gain the broader context, progress to finding primary sources, and then make an argument about the effects of a topic in history.

 Nebraska Guide Packet

 Information on the NHD Program and Meeting Nebraska Standards